KusumSangwan0811/ML-Project-House-Price-Prediction/README.md

 3. Train a linear regression model, make predictions and evaluate the model
 4. Train, evaluate and interpret decision tree and random forest
 5. Tune hyperparameters to improve the model
-6. Make predictions and save the model
+6. Make predictions and submit to Kaggle
+7. Save the model

 This is a project  that I have done in the course Machine Learning with Python: Zero to GBMs.